-- Outcomes related to the CYC profession. - Resources that are recognized as linked directly to excellence in CYC practice, or authored by experts in the CYC profession, and interconnected to CYC learning outcomes. - Presentation of CYC perspectives in the course content to ensure application to the CYC profession.
+- Outcomes related to the CYC profession. - Resources that are recognized as linked directly to excellence in CYC practice, or authored by experts in the CYC profession, and clearly connected to CYC learning outcomes. - Presentation of CYC perspectives in the course content to ensure application to the CYC profession.

-, Foundations of Child and Youth Care Practice 1-3 courses Communications and Counselling (both oral and written) 2-3 courses Therapeutic Activities and Group Work 1-3 courses Family Studies 2-3 courses Theory While theory may include study in other disciplines such as psychology and sociology, as well as Child and Youth Care, it is recognized that theory is also embedded throughout the curriculum.
+Foundations of Child and Youth Care Drastice 1.2 000000 Foundations of Child and Youth Care Practice 1-3 courses Communications and Counselling (both oral and written) 2-3 courses Therapeutic Activities and Group Work 1-3 courses Family Studies 2-3 courses Theory While theory may include study in other disciplines such as psychology and sociology, as well as Child and Youth Care, it is recognized that theory is also embedded throughout the curriculum.
 1-2 courses minimum Practicum 750 hours minimum Advanced Diploma Practicum An advanced diploma designation is defined by the specific institution granting such a credential (not CYCEAB) and must have additional coursework beyond the Diploma level (typically two years) and the Advanced Practicum hours.
 It is noted that the minimum practicum hours for an advanced diploma are higher than those expected for a bachelor's degree as a bachelor's program has greater breadth and depth in theory versus direct service delivery.
 900 hours minimum Generalist Courses 1-3 courses